prabhteshmishra4567/JS-Practice-Sets-04/README.md

 ```
 /JS-Practice-Sets

-    ├── 1-to-100-guessing-game
+├── color-scheme-changer
         ├── index.html
         ├── style.css
         ├── script.js
 ├── bmi-calculator
         ├── index.html
         ├── style.css
         ├── script.js
 ├── your-local-time
         ├── index.html
         ├── style.css
         ├── script.js
-    ├── color-scheme-changer
+├── 1-to-100-guessing-game
         ├── index.html
         ├── style.css
         ├── script.js
 ```

----

 ## 📝 How to Use

-1. **1 to 100 Number Guessing Game**: Open `index.html` and try guessing the number between 1 and 100. 🎯
+1. **Color Scheme Changer**: Click the "Change Color" button to switch the background color to a random color. 🎨
 2. **BMI Calculator**: Enter your height and weight, then click the "Calculate BMI" button to get your result. 🏋️‍♂️
 3. **Your Local Time**: Open `index.html` to see the current time in your local timezone. ⏰
-4. **Color Scheme Changer**: Click the "Change Color" button to switch the background color to a random color. 🎨
+4. **1 to 100 Number Guessing Game**: Open `index.html` and try guessing the number between 1 and 100. 🎯

 ---